-The units of competency within the qualification cover essential work health and safety requirements, the industrial and work organisation structure, communication skills, work planning, and basic use of tools and materials.
-The qualification is built around a basic construction project unit that integrates the skills and embeds the facets of employability skills in context.
+The units of competency within the dual qualification cover essential work health and safety requirements, the industrial and work organisation structure, communication skills, work planning, and basic use of tools and materials and have core units of competency requirements that are required in most Certificate III qualifications.
+The dual qualification is built around a basic construction project unit that integrates the skills and embeds the facets of employability skills in context.